peritext/peritext/specification/sections/doc-contents_structure.md

 Modulo presents a two-level file structure in which the root corresponds to the entire document (book/thesis/monograph) and subfolders correspond each to one part (chapter/article/...).

-**In the following, *contentRoot* will stand for the content folder of the app, basically root/server/contents.**
+**In the following, *contentRoot* will stand for the content folder of the app, for instance root/server/contents.**

 # Types of folders